idandam/todo-list/README.md

 Todo-list using common design patterns: Publish-subscribe, MVC, Strategy.
 80% progress.
-the view now is in test mode using console logging.
+The view now is in test mode using console logging.